Nirkan/n4bi-repo-challenge-2025/README.md

 The aims of this challenge are: **(i)** to learn which issues you encounter when uploading data, **(ii)** how to prepare yourself / your data better for this process, e.g. which metadata / data formats are required, **(iii)** have examplary data sets for reuse / re-analysis e.g. via galaxy and for testing new tools and **(iv)** get ready for the "close to real life" repo-challenge 2.0.

 We ask each participant to provide an overview in the table below which data sets and repos will be used.
+In case you need help from a data steward please write to the [helpdesk](https://nfdi4bioimage.de/help-desk/).
 In addition a questionnaire will be provided (under construction, link will follow) to share the expierence.
 A short summary about this challenge is also available on zenodo:(link will follow).

 **Time line**